Court of Exchequer (Ireland): The move to Carlow

+The Court in the seventeenth century

+After the Restoration of Charles II it is clear that the Crown regarded the Exchequer as the most important of the Irish courts of common law.
+A letter from King Charles II in October 1662, increasing the salary of one of the Barons, refers to the crucial role of the Exchequer in preventing fraud against the revenue, and increasing the revenue by all lawful means.
+It stresses the great "labour and pain" that the Barons employed in the task, much of it at their own expense.
+The order to increase their salary is significant since King Charles was perennially short of money.

 The Court in the eighteenth century

 Although the workload of the Court of Exchequer in the early centuries was not as heavy as that of the Court of King's Bench, it became notorious for slowness and inefficiency; an eighteenth-century Baron, John St Leger, spoke of the Court being in a state of "confusion and disorganisation almost past remedy".
 Due to its inefficiency, it lost a good deal of business to the other courts, especially to the Court of Chancery, in the course of the eighteenth century.
-The death of Thomas Dalton, the Chief Baron in 1730 was believed by his friends to have been hastened by his heavy workload.
+The death of Thomas Dalton, the Chief Baron, in 1730 was believed by his friends to have been hastened by his heavy workload.

 The Court of Exchequer's reputation was further damaged by its judgment in Sherlock v.
 Annesley.
 In itself, a routine property dispute between two cousins, the lawsuit revived the long-standing quarrel between the English House of Lords and the Irish House of Lords as to which House was the final court of appeal from the Irish courts.
 The decision of the Barons of the Exchequer that they were obliged to implement the decree of the English House infuriated the Irish House, which imprisoned the Barons for contempt of Parliament.
 To resolve the matter the British Government passed the Declaratory Act 1719, removing the power of the Irish House of Lords to hear appeals.
 This Act became notorious in Ireland as the Sixth of George I, and quite unfairly the judges of the Court of Exchequer bore the brunt of the blame for it: as one of the Barons, John Pocklington, remarked: "a flame burst forth, and the country's last resentment was visited upon us".